In the 8th month of my ‘SP’ finally, I am starting the human body with a great excitement. That topic had seemed so far away back then.

 General physical differences between male and female are of course breast-flat chest; big-small apple; stronger cheekbones and jaw; hairiness; fat percentage so curves or muscular structure etc.

-In here I draw 8 sections, 9 parallel lines in total; I measure the distance with my eyes, I don’t do milimetric checks.
+In here I draw 8 sections, 9 parallel lines in total; I measure the distance with my eyes, I don’t do millimetric checks.

 Now let’s talk about male and female bodies apart.
 Here comes the female one.

 Shoulders are broader than hips generally, there are different body types though, I believe this is going to be the next tutorial’s topic.
 In comparison to a male body, female’s shoulders are more narrow and hips are bigger.
-Female body has more curves in waists.
+The female body has more curves in waists.